-08/31/2023 Kite Student Portal Update to Kite Student Portal for 2023-24.
-09/11/2023 ELA, Math, & Science Instructionally Embedded Assessment opens. • 09/11/2023-02/23/2024 • 12/23/2023-01/01/2024 window closed 10/02/2023 DLM Required Test Administrator Training opens.
-10/03-11/17/2023 NYSAA-DLM Virtual Training Virtual Training Window: 10/03-11/17/2023 Prior registration required Live Q&A sessions: 10/25/2023 12-1 pm 11/15/2023 3-4 pm More information to follow.
+August 20, 2024 Update to Kite Student Portal for 2024-25.
+September 30, 2024 DLM Required Test Administrator Training opens.
+September 30, 2024 ELA, Math, & Science Instructionally Embedded Assessment opens. • September 30, 2024 through February 21, 2025 • December 21, 2024 through January 1, 2025 window closed.
+October 1 through November 15, 2024 NYSAA-DLM Virtual Training Virtual Training Window: October 1-November 15, 2024 Prior registration required.
+Live Q&A sessions: October 23, 2024, 12:00-1:00 p.m.
+November 13, 2024, 3:00-4:00 p.m.
+More information to follow.
 Virtual Training must be viewed prior to participation in a live Q&A session.
-10/20/2023 Recommended deadline to complete review of user information in Educator Portal.
+October 18, 2024 Recommended deadline to complete review of user information in Educator Portal.
 Make corrections, add new users and delete users no longer needing accounts.
-10/30/2023 Printed manuals sent to schools.
-11/10/2023 NYSAA-eligible students need to be identified in the state data warehouse with the program service code 0220 to be included in the NYSED enrollment pull.
+October 21, 2024 Printed manuals sent to schools.
+November 6, 2024 NYSAA-eligible students need to be identified in the state data warehouse with the program service code 0220 to be included in the NYSED enrollment pull.
 Districts/Schools utilizing the Instructionally Embedded Window must comply with this deadline.
-11/13/2023 NYSED pull of students identified as NYSAA-eligible for loading of enrollment file to Educator Portal.
-11/17/2023 NYSED loads enrollment file to Educator Portal.
-11/22/2023 Rostering of students begins for entities relying on NYSED load of enrollment data.
-11/30/2023 Recommended deadline to complete First Contact Survey (FCS) and Personal Needs Profile (PNP) for participation in spring assessment to utilize the Instructionally Embedded Window.
+November 7, 2024 NYSED pull of students identified as NYSAA-eligible for loading of enrollment file to Educator Portal.
+November 18, 2024 NYSED loads enrollment file to Educator Portal.
+November 22, 2024 Rostering of students begins for entities relying on NYSED load of enrollment data.

-^{} Districts/schools can enroll and subsequently roster students prior to the NYSED load of enrollment data; they do not have to wait for NYSED to load the enrollment file.
-Districts/schools must verify the student's State id (NYSSIS) if they plan to enroll the student themselves to avoid duplicate enrollments.
+\ Districts/schools can enroll and subsequently roster students prior to the NYSED load of enrollment data; they do not have to wait for NYSED to load the enrollment file.
+Districts/schools must verify the student's State ID (NYSSIS) to avoid duplicate enrollments if they plan to enroll the student themselves.

-01/29/2024 English and Spanish translations of Parent Brochures sent to schools.
-02/12/2024 Final date for braille marked in PNP Profile.
-02/19/2024 Recommended deadline to complete FCS and PNP for participation in spring assessment.
-03/4/2024 Shipment of braille forms or embossing paper to school.
-03/11/2024 Spring assessment window opens.
-06/07/2024 Spring assessment window closes.
-07/24/2024 Last day to download and save all Data Extracts in Educator Portal pertinent to district needs.
+November 29, 2024 Recommended deadline to complete First Contact Survey (FCS) and Personal Needs Profile (PNP) for participation in spring assessment to utilize the Instructionally Embedded Window.
+January 31, 2025 English and Spanish translations of Parent Brochures sent to schools.
+February 7, 2025 Final date for braille marked in PNP Profile.
+February 20, 2025 Recommended deadline to complete FCS and PNP for participation in spring assessment.
+March 3, 2025 Shipment of braille forms or embossing paper to school.
+March 10, 2025 Spring assessment window opens.
+June 6, 2025 Spring assessment window closes.
+All testing needs to be completed as well as all Special Circumstance Codes entered before 5:00 p.m.
+July 25, 2025 Last day to download and save all Data Extracts in Educator Portal pertinent to district needs.